hIMEI29A/gichidan/README.md

     gichidan -r ssh+jdfhchgbverugbvcevcegrfvcew

 **Request MUST NOT contain spaces**.
-In case of request such as `gichidan search -r prosody client`, only first word will be processed.
+In case of request such as `gichidan -r prosody client`, only first word will be processed.
 Also search by host url is not supported (in most case) by app (and Ichidan too).

 **NOTE:** Tor Network it is not your vanilla Internet.
 It may be unstable or slow and there may be unexpected delays and errors.
 In this case you may try to simply restart tor service on your mashine: